LEARNAcademy/syllabus/react/props.md

 ### Passing Methods as Props

-We have explored passing information as props.
+We have explored passing data as props.
 We can pass behavior as well.
-The process is very similar to passing props.
+The process is very similar to passing data as props.
 In this example, we will create a button that will trigger a prompt which will add new people to our array.
 The button will be its own component named `AddPerson`.
 The logic will be held in `App.js`, and the appropriate behavior can be distributed as needed.

 We will add a method in `App.js` that will use the state setter method named `setPeople` to trigger a `prompt()` method.
 Saving the prompt to a variable captures the result of what our user types.
 Whatever the variable captures will be added to the array in state.